maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

     ?print(p);
     ((MPLUS) ((MEXPT) $Y 3) ((MMINUS) ((MTIMES) 2 ((MEXPT) $Y 2))) ((MTIMES) ((MMINUS) 8) $Y))

 In the structure of this expression the first negative coefficient is `-(2*y^2)` BUT the second is `-(8)*y`.
 This again is a crucial but subtle difference!
 To address this issue we have a function

     unary_minus_sort(p);

 which pulls "-" out the front in a specific situation: that of a product with a negative number at the front.
 The result here is the anticipated `y^3-2*y^2-8*y`.

 Note that STACK's display functions automatically apply `unary_minus_sort(...)` to any expression being displayed.

-## If you really insist on a cludge....
+## If you really insist on a kludge....

 In some situations you may find you really do need to work at the display level, construct a string and display this to the student in Maxima.
 Please avoid doing this!

     a:sin(x^2);
     b:1+x^2;